 Coffee morning for parents with Speech and Language Therapist

-Availability of SENCO at parent consultation evenings to discuss any issues.
+Availability of SENDCO at parent consultation evenings to discuss any issues.

 Inclusion of parent representatives to update Quality Inclusion Mark.